davidjnevin/sphinx-md-setup/README.md

-# Sphinx Next Level
+# Sphinx

-This project is under heavy development.
+David J Nevin is working on a Sphinx project.